privacybydesign/amsterdam-demo/README.md

     /* Port number the Node server listens to */ "port": 8000,

-    /* Document root of site to serve, only for demo */ "docroot": "../openstad",
+    /* Document root of frontend to serve, only for demo */ "docroot": "../client",
 }
 ```
 ## Run with docker-copmose